coq/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 Caveats
 ````````

-When a vernacular command fails the subsequent error messages may be
+When a command fails the subsequent error messages may be
 bogus, i.e. caused by the first error.
-Error resilience for vernacular
+Error resilience for
 commands can be switched off by passing ``-async-proofs-command-error-resilience off``
 to CoqIDE.